In Our Community

-Whether you’re just starting out like Cherie Marshall, who didn’t begin playing until age 69, or you’re going for pro, Fort Lauderdale Country Club’s golfing facilities are pristine.
+Whether you’re just starting out like Cherie Marshall, who didn’t begin playing until age 69, or you’re an aspiring LPGA professional, Fort Lauderdale Country Club’s golfing facilities offer a variety of playability.
 You’d be hard-pressed to find a match anywhere in Broward.
 Just ask LPGA Tour Professional and 2016 Rio Olympian Paula Reto, who calls FLCC home when she’s not on the road.
 Reto commented on how the courses are always in great shape and the pace of play is good.
 She even finds time to play with the members and appreciates the challenge they give her in her off weeks and their friendly support when she’s on tour.
 “I’ll be out on tour and one of the guys will text me after a game saying, ‘Great match,’” Reto says.

 Fort Lauderdale Country Club has the largest Women’s Golf Association in Broward County at more than 135 strong.
 The ladies of FLCC are active golfers and members of the community at large.
 Women comprise an impressive 27% of all rounds played by members of FLCC, and about one in three active golfers at FLCC are women.
 You’d endeavor not to see the women on the course any day of the week.
 Every Tuesday morning is Ladies’ Day, which typically sees nearly or upwards of 100 women on the courses.
 Where other clubs may have trouble engaging their ladies to participate in events, the women of FLCC are chomping at the bit.
 FLCC was well represented by a large team at the Broward Summer League this past year, winning for the third time (many clubs saw less than a dozen participants), and the Club hosts an annual ladies’ golf trip that sells out every year.
 This May, nearly 40 women are headed to Santa Fe for five days on an arranged golf trip.